mikependon/RepoDB.NET/pages/operations/deleteall.md

 # DeleteAll

-This method is used to delete an array of (and/or all) rows on a single table from the database.
+This method is used to delete an array-of (and/or all) rows from the table.

 #### Code Snippets